CamilleIvins/fs-journal/journal/02/questions.md

 # Intro to JavaScript
 01. Which keywords are used to declare a variable in JavaScript?

-    > | The three keywords to declare variables are "let", "const", and "var". const will not allow you to over write any of the variables it declares. |
+    > | The three keywords to declare variables are "let", "const", and "var". const will not allow you to override any of the variables it declares. |

 02. What is the definition of a function?